gvwilson/sensibleadventures/maddy-roo/old.md

 Dockety turned back to the roos.
 "We have seen this one,"
 it said.
-"It is with the other prisoners in Heck."
+"It is with the others in Heck."

 <center>
 <em>To be continued...</em>